Refinitiv/Real-Time-SDK/README.md

 ####1) Get or build the libxml2 library.
 If your system does not already have libxml2 available, you can build the version that is contained in this release.
-Just navigate to `Ema/Src/libxml/src` and run the makefile or build the windows project file.
+Just navigate to `Eta/Utils/libxml2` and run the makefile or build the windows project file.

-**For Linux**:
-This is automatically built when building the EMA library (step shown below).
-Note that if you want to build libxml separately, a makefile is provided to you in `Ema/Src/libxml/src`.

-**For Windows**:
-Building the windows project file will put the resulting libxml2 libraries in the `Ema/Libs` directory.
+For **Linux**, if you will be using the shared object version of libxml2, you will need to either specify the resultant library location in the **LD_LIBRARY_PATH** or copy the libxml2 library to a location in the path.

 ####2) Build the EMA library